 My father was 93 years old when he died in November of 2007.
 He had served in the American Army during World War II in Normandy and the Argonne Forest.
 His Army Division liberated the Buchenwald Camp.
 Afterward, he earned a master’s degree in social work and a law degree from The George Washington University.
 He then spent 42 years working as a child welfare social worker and lawyer.
 He was an impressive and humble man.

 On his birthday in December shortly after his death, I happened to be watching a Redskins game by myself.
 My father and I used to watch Redskins games together, and he taught me about football.
-I’d been feeling sad all day, but the football game really did me in.
+I had been feeling sad all day, but the football game really did me in.
 I pictured him sitting in his chair in our family room, explaining why the last play was a mistake, and unexpectedly, I was ambushed by grief.

 By the time Father’s Day rolled around the following June, I was a little bit more prepared for the “grief ambush.”
 Anticipating sadness and tears, I knew I’d be experiencing my first Father’s Day without a father in a new and different way.
-In the years since, I’ve learned how to find joy in the best memories of my dad on Father’s Day.
+In the years since I’ve learned how to find joy in the best memories of my dad on Father’s Day.

 - Prepare a family meal and serve your father’s favorite foods.
 Set his place at the table and offer a toast to him.